You may be eligible for more than one type of Financial Aid. Click on a link below to learn the eligibility criteria for each type of Aid.

 - Federal Work-Study (FWS) is a need-based federal program that provides on-campus and off-campus employment opportunities.
 Students must complete a financial aid application (FAFSA) and meet all eligibility requirements.
 Students are notified through the financial aid award process if they have been awarded FWS.
 Only students with an accepted FWS award as a part of their financial aid package can seek a FWS job.

 - Scholarships do not have to be repaid.
 They are reserved for students with special qualifications, such as academic talent, interest in particular fields of study, or financial need.
-Scholarships may be funded through the UB Foundation which helps current students based on the generosity of UB alumni and friends
+Scholarships may be funded through the UBalt Foundation which helps current students based on the generosity of UBalt alumni and friends